kimarsh/cleaning_data_project/README.md

 Data for the project were downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The "UCI HAR Data" folder was extracted into the working directory.
+The "UCI HAR Dataset" folder was extracted into the working directory.

 The script "run_analysis.R" pulls out the data files needed to complete the course project.
 It:
 1. imports several tables